VirtualPatientEngine/AIAgents4Pharma/docs/index.md

 Run the startup script.
 It will:

-- Detect your GPU (NVIDIA, AMD, or CPU)
+- Detect your hardware configuration (NVIDIA GPU, AMD GPU, or CPU).
+Apple Metal is unavailable inside Docker, and Intel SIMD optimizations are automatically handled without special configuration.
 - Choose the correct Ollama image (`latest` or `rocm`)
 - Launch the Ollama container with appropriate runtime settings
 - Pull the required embedding model (`nomic-embed-text`)